nash403/dotfiles/README.md

     sudo softwareupdate -i -a
     xcode-select --install
+    sudo softwareupdate --install-rosetta # for macOS with M1 chips

 The Xcode Command Line Tools includes `git` and `make` (not available on stock macOS).
 Then, install this repo with `curl` available: